-The Learning, Education and Development group conducts fundamental and applied research on individual differences in learning and development of children, teenagers and adolescents.
+The Learning, Education, and Development group conducts fundamental and applied research on individual differences in learning and development of children, teenagers and adolescents.
+The core characteristics of our research are visualized below.

 Learning, Education and Development